City council passes Mayor Randall Woodfin’s $15M COVID-19 response plan

 BIRMINGHAM, Ala.
-(WIAT) — The Birmingham City Council approved Mayor Randall L. Woodfin’s $15 million COVID-19 Response Plan to fund police, fire, public works and a stimulus program for small businesses affected by the pandemic Tuesday evening.
+(WIAT) — On Tuesday, the Birmingham City Council approved Mayor Randall Woodfin’s $15 million COVID-19 response plan to fund police, fire, public works and a stimulus program for small businesses affected by the pandemic Tuesday evening.

 This comes as many emergency responders are working more amid the coronavirus outbreak and many small businesses are seeing a lag in sales.